Sierra Leone Civil War: UNAMSIL intervention

 In October 1999 the UN established the United Nations Mission to Sierra Leone (UNAMSIL).
 The main objective of UNAMSIL was to assist with the disarmament process and enforce the terms established under the Lome Peace Agreement.
 Unlike other previous neutral peacekeeping forces, UNAMSIL brought serious military power.
 The original multi-national force was commanded by General Vijay Jetley of India.
 Jetley later resigned and was replaced by Lieutenant General Daniel Opande of Kenya in November 2000.
 Jetley had accused Nigerian political and military officials at the top of the UN mission of "sabotaging peace" in favor of national interests, and alleged that Nigerian army commanders illegally mined diamonds in league with RUF.
 The Nigerian army called for General Jetley's resignation immediately after the report was released, saying they could no longer work with him.

 UNAMSIL forces began arriving in Sierra Leone in December 1999.
 At that time the maximum number of troops to be deployed was set at 6,000.
 Only a few months later, though, in February 2000, a new UN resolution authorized the deployment of 11,000 combatants.
 In March 2001 that number was increased to 17,500 troops, making it at the time the largest UN force in existence, and UNAMSIL soldiers were deployed in the RUF-held diamond areas.
 Despite these numbers, UNAMSIL was frequently rebuffed and humiliated by RUF rebels, being subjected to attacks, obstruction and disarmament.
 In the most egregious example, in May 2000 over 500 UNAMSIL peacekeepers were captured by the RUF and held hostage.
 Using the weapons and armored personnel carriers of the captured UNAMSIL troops, the rebels advanced towards Freetown, taking over the town of Lunsar to its northeast.
 For over a year later, the UNAMSIL force meticulously avoided intervening in RUF controlled mining districts lest another major incident occur.
 After the UNAMSIL force had essentially rearmed the RUF, a call for a new military intervention was made to save the UNAMSIL hostages and the government of Sierra Leone.
-After Operation Palliser and Operation Khukri the situation stabilized and UNAMSIL gain control.
+After Operation Palliser and Operation Khukri the situation stabilized and UNAMSIL gained control.

 In late 1999, the UN Security Council asked Russia for participation in a peacekeeping mission in Sierra Leone.
 The Federation Council of Russia decided to send 4 Mil Mi-24 attack helicopters with 115 crew and technical personnel into Sierra Leone.
 Many of them had combat experience in Afghanistan and Chechnya.
 The destroyed Lungi civil airfield in the suburbs of Freetown became their base of operations.
 A Ukrainian Detached Recovery and Restoring Battalion, and aviation team were stationed near Freetown.
 The two post-Soviet troop contingents got along well, and left together after the UN mandate for peacekeeping operations ended in June 2005.